NSrinivas99/test-1/README.md

 ### Building Files
 1) app.py: which has regression model code
 2) requirements.txt: which has the required library names
-3) Liver Patient Dataset (LPD)_train.csv: .csv dataset which includes the data regarding counsumer forcast prediction
-4) Dockerfile: which contains the commands to be run in docker
+3) Dockerfile: which contains the commands to be run in docker
-5) selenium_test.py: which contains the selenium code for automated testing
+4) selenium_test.py: which contains the selenium code for automated testing
-6) templates/index.html: in contains html (computer language) which is used to display the contents from app.py
+5) templates/index.html: in contains html (computer language) which is used to display the contents from app.py

 ### Git & Other Commands used in Command Prompt
 1) mkdir <file_name> to create the folder